GreenDelta/openLCA2-manual/src/advanced_top/social_aspects.md

 </div>

-However, once you have calculated your product system, you will see, with openLCA versions >2.7, the "Social assessment" tab:
+With openLCA 2.7, we have also added the Social assessment tab, which allows you to assess the social aspects of your product system.
+Once you have calculated your product system, the assessment is presented by stakeholder groups and subcategories, showing the associated opportunities and risks based on the raw values.

 ![](../media/social_assessment.png)